Ziv-Nergal/Gerva/README.md

 ## How To Use Gerva?

 Let's say we want to show a list of students.
-The simplest use case would looke something like this:
+The simplest use case would look something like this:

 ```kotlin
 GenericRecyclerViewAdapter(